Tshepajev/Echellogram-to-spectrum/README.md

 ---

 ## TODO

-- v3 - integrate data from .aif file in .aryx file and remove the need for user to load in "_Vertical_points.csv"
+- Spectral multipliers for processor
+- Fix autocalibration
+- remove shift wavelengths button?
+- clip x-values (and corresponding bounds) in case shift is so large that pixel is out of bounds
+- draw integration radius around selected order (radius depends on distance of orders - causes confusion in GUI)
 - Avg_y calc with curve data, not three points - more accurate
-- The added order is automatically selected.
-- Spectral multipliers for processor
 - Top edge value mirroring when integrating an order close to the edge?
+- self.orders_x_pixels int vs float